5-Liter Oxygen Concentrator Review

 Machine Size and Weight Comparison

-The EverFlo concentrators have the second-lowest weight at only 31 pounds but have a significantly larger size than the At Home with over 3277 cubic inches.
-The "heavy beast" award goes to the AirSep NewLife Elite at 54 pounds and with nearly 6500 cubic inches.
-That is triple the weight of the At Home and over four times the size.
+EverFlo concentrators have the second-lowest weight at 31 pounds but a larger cabinet size of 3277 cubic inches.
+At the other end of the range, the AirSep NewLife Elite weighs 54 pounds and occupies nearly 6500 cubic inches, roughly triple the weight of the At Home and more than four times its size.

-The At Home concentrator ranks #1 for the lowest weight and smallest size.
+The At Home concentrator ranks first for both lowest weight and smallest size.
 The Nuvo Lite Mark 5 ranks second at 32 pounds and 2898 cubic inches.
-Both of the Respironics EverFlo models are below average in weight at 31 pounds and are below average in size at 3277.5 cubic inches.
-The area marked in red designates the better than average size and weight.
+Both Respironics EverFlo models weigh 31 pounds and have below-average cabinet volumes of 3277.5 cubic inches.
+The shaded red area in the chart highlights concentrators that are better than average in both size and weight.

 Size Comparison Chart